mehulagg/gitlab_test/doc/user/packages/index.md

 # GitLab Package Registry

-The GitLab Package Registry is a place to publish, share, and discover packages in many different formats.
+The GitLab Package Registry is a place to publish, share, and discover packages in the following formats.

 | Software repository                                         | Description                                                           | Available in GitLab version |
 |-------------------------------------------------------------|-----------------------------------------------------------------------|-----------------------------|